10 most common birth control pill side effects

-A form of barrier contraceptive that prevents sperm from coming into contact with egg cells.
-Male condoms are sheathes that are placed over the penis, while female condoms are pouches with rings at each end.12,13
+This is a barrier method of birth control that prevents sperm from coming into contact with egg cells.
+Male condoms are sheathes that are placed over the penis.
+A female condom is a pouch with a ring at each end.
+It is inserted into the vagina.

-Condoms are often made from latex, which can trigger an allergy in some individuals.
-Alternative condoms are available that are made from polyurethane or lambskin.
+Condoms are widely available, but they are often made from latex, which can trigger an allergy in some individuals.
+Alternative materials include polyurethane or lambskin.

-A shallow, dome-shaped rimmed cup that is placed in the vagina to block the cervix.
-A diaphragm must be used alongside spermicide, chemicals that cause sperm to stop moving, rendering them unable to come into contact with egg cells.
+This is a shallow, dome-shaped rimmed cup that is placed in the vagina to block the cervix.
+Used with spermicide, it prevents the sperm and egg from meeting.

-People using diaphragms may experience urinary tract infections and vaginal irritation.
-The latter side effect can be attributed to either the material the diaphragm is made from or the spermicide that is used alongside it.
+Disadvantages include possible urinary tract infections and vaginal irritation.
+The irritation may stem from a reaction to the material the diaphragm is made from or the spermicide.

 NuvaRing (vaginal ring)

-The vaginal ring can have similar side effects to the birth control pill, including intermenstrual spotting, headache and reduced libido.
+As a hormonal method of birth control, the vaginal ring can have similar side effects to the pill, including intermenstrual spotting, headache, and reduced libido.

 Intrauterine devices (IUDs)